mfdz/nvbw-osm-stop-comparison/README.md

 # GTFS/NVBW OSM Stop Comparison
 This project provides some scripts to compare officially provided stops from Nahverkerkehrsgesellschaft Baden-Württemberg (NVBW) or DELFI e.V. with stops extracted from OpenStreetMap.

-Note: Theses scripts currently rely on the specific file format of the NVBW or zHV Haltestellen file but might one day be generalized to a further input sources, e.g. GTFS-feeds.
+Note: Theses scripts currently rely on the specific file format of the NVBW or zHV Haltestellen file but might one day be generalized to further input sources, e.g. GTFS-feeds.

 ## Prerequisites